-The Obesity Medicine Education Collaborative supports medical training programs in the implementation of obesity competencies, as well as provides reliable assessment of performance of the competencies.
+The Obesity Medicine Education Collaborative supports medical training programs in the implementation of obesity competencies, and it provides reliable assessment of performance of the competencies.
 The competencies themselves provide a framework for medical, nursing, and PA educators to develop an obesity medicine curriculum at their respective institutions.
 They are the first-set of obesity-related competencies to be developed.

 About the Obesity Medicine Education Collaborative

 Check out the free report published June 2019 in the Obesity journal!
 The report is titled “Development of Obesity Competencies for Medical Education: A Report from the Obesity Medicine Education Collaborative.”

 A major challenge facing medical educators today is adequately training current and future physicians, nurse practitioners, and PAs in the prevention and treatment of obesity.
 However, the educational response to this escalating problem has been limited due to the shortage of qualified faculty members who are trained in the science and practice of obesity medicine; limited time in a crowded curriculum; and lack of recognition of obesity by a primary or specialty board.